Aylur/ags/docs/guide/faq.md

 ## How do I register keybindings?

-If you want global keybindings use your compositor.
 Only **focused** windows can capture events.
 To make a window focusable set its keymode.

 ::: code-group